Athens Combo Ticket Book Your Trip Athens Tourist Pass

 All the islands listed above are situated very close to the city center of Athens and are ideal for short breaks and day trips.
 They are all exclusively accessible by boat as none of them has an airport.

-In order to get to the islands, you will first need to reach the Piraeus port.
-The best way to get to the port is via the Piraeus metro station.
+You will first need to reach the Piraeus port to get to the islands.
+The Piraeus metro station is the best way to get to the port.
 You can get to the metro station in Piraeus both from the city center of Athens (green and blue line) and the Athens International Airport (blue line).
-After reaching the metro, the port will only be a few minutes walk away.
+After reaching the metro, the port is only a few minutes’ walk away.

-When in Piraeus, you will have the chance to book a ticket with either a ferry boat or a hydrofoil boat.
+When in Piraeus, you can book a ticket with either a ferry boat or a hydrofoil boat.

 hydrofoil boat to saronic gulf islands

-There are regular ferry and hydrofoil services from Piraeus port to the Saronic Gulf islands.
+Regular ferry and hydrofoil services are from Piraeus port to the Saronic Gulf islands.

 Courtesy: Tilemahos Efthimiadis / flickr.com